SamuliLam/metrocloud-data-pipeline/README.md

     - Save the configuration and exit

 ### MQTT Issues
-1. ESP32 not connecting to MQTT broker
+1. ESP32 not connecting to MQTT broker in docker
 - Verify the MQTT broker IP address is correct
+- Ensure port 1883 is open (If mosquitto broker service is active in local machine at port 1883, stop the service in the local machine)
-- Check that the MQTT broker is running and accessible from the ESP32
+- Check that the MQTT broker in docker is running and accessible from the ESP32
 - Ensure no firewall is blocking port 1883
-- Ensure port 1883 is open

 2. No data in MQTT topic
 - Check ESP32 logs for MQTT publish errors